 The development of form is at the root of my work; the interplay of shape and surface creating the individual character of a piece.
 Non-figurative in nature, the pieces present many points of reference.
 These may be biomorphic, molecular or perhaps topographical.
 Ideas emerge during the making of a piece and after completion.
 I enjoy the ambiguity that this type of abstraction provokes, raising questions for the viewer and the maker.

 Working from my studio in East Sussex, I develop several pieces at once, building the forms using slabs and coils of clay.
-The surfaces are finished with layers of slips and glazes designed to express form and character.
-Many pieces are multiple fired.
+The surface layers of slips and glazes are finished with clear bees wax.
+The forms are designed to evoke emotions through form and character.